okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 2. Go to the user's manager email box.
 You should see an email about the target user's files and folders being transferred to the user's manager.

-3. Login to [Box](http://Box.com) as the manager if [Box](http://Box.com) is not federated to Okta, If [Box](http://Box.com) is federated to Okta, login to Okta as the manager and click on the [Box](http://Box.com) chicklet to Single Sign On into Box.
+3. Login to [Box](http://Box.com) as the manager if [Box](http://Box.com) is not federated to Okta, If [Box](http://Box.com) is federated to Okta, login to Okta as the manager and click on the [Box](http://Box.com) chiclet to Single Sign On into Box.

 4. You should see a new folder in that user's manager [Box](http://Box.com) with a format of: [Box](http://Box.com) username of target user full names Files and Folders